VidhiSingh15/WeatherWise/Weather-Forecast-Web-Application-main/README.md

 # Weather-Forecast-Web-Application
 This Weather Forecast Application fetches real-time weather data using API .
-It displays detailed weather conditions such as temperature, humidity.
+It displays detailed weather conditions such as temperature, weather.
 Users can search for any city and get an accurate forecast.
 The application is designed with a user-friendly interface and responsive design, making it accessible across various devices.
 🔹 Features:
 ✅ Real-time weather updates 🌍
 ✅ 1-day forecast 📆